RhinoW/BillySnowMatesWebsite/content/events.md

 {{< div-row >}}

 {{< div-card-width-6 "What do they include">}}
-Generally its just accommodation.
-Sometimes food (or an option for that) - depends on the resort and accommodation.
+Generally its just accommodation & sometimes food (or an option for that) - depends on the resort and accommodation.

-You have to organize travel / transfers (though we sometimes arrange shared transfers) insurance and lift pass etc. There is plenty of help and advice though.
+You have to organize travel / transfers (though we sometimes arrange shared transfers) insurance and lift pass etc.

+There is plenty of help and advice available, though you still have to pack your own bags.
 {{< /div-card-width-6 >}}

 {{< div-card-width-6 "Is this just for snowboarders?">}}
 Most of us are snowboarders, its just the way the group has grown.

 Its open to everyone though, there are some skiers and some of us swing both ways too.

 If you've got snow blades we can help you with that too.
 Might hurt a bit though...
 {{< /div-card-width-6 >}}